ExtraHorizon/docs/for-developers/manage-data.md

 #### Documents <a href="markdown-header-documents" id="markdown-header-documents"></a>

-After configuring a data schema, any number of documents can be created that follow it's structure.
+After configuring a data schema, any number of documents can be created that follow its structure.
 These documents will exist in the states that are defined by the schema's _statuses_, and follow the logic configured in the schema's _transitions_.
 As previously mentioned, transitioning a document between statuses can trigger actions such as sending a mail, or tasks that interact with other services.

 ## Unstructured data <a href="markdown-header-unstructured-data" id="markdown-header-unstructured-data"></a>